BabyPulmo/docs/submission/qa-prep.md

 # Q6 — “How do you handle privacy and consent?”

-All recordings are opt-in and stored de-identified.
+All caregiver recordings are opt-in and stored in a de-identified format.

-We maintain immutable audit logs and plan BMRC-reviewed deployment with strict human oversight.
+We maintain immutable audit logs for BMRC review and operational accountability, while avoiding unnecessary personally identifiable information storage.

+Privacy and consent are treated as core infrastructure requirements from day one, not post-launch additions.

 ## Numbers / References